How To Edit Your WordPress User Profile

 - About Yourself

-Let’s go through each of these options below …
+Let’s now review each of these sections …

-Please refer to the screenshot above as you work through the sections below.
+Please refer to the above image as you work through the sections below.

-As we’ve already explained, you can always access your profile screen by clicking on the “Howdy, User Name” section, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main dashboard menu.
+As we’ve already explained, you can always access your profile by clicking on your username, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.

 Profile > Personal Options